 Get this when you book through us:

-Rates include a buffet breakfast with pastries and fruity tarts that would please a Parisian, home-made jams, granola bars, fresh fruit, cheeses and local superfoods like maca and lucuma; eggs are cooked to order.
+Rates include an à la carte breakfast with pastries that would please a Parisian, home-made jams, fresh fruit, cheeses and Peruvian specialties; eggs are cooked to order.

 As well as training and supporting local farmers, staff and guides, owners Petit and Franz have founded their own school, the Sol y Luna Foundation.
 Funded solely from hotel profits, it provides education for children from local communities, including those with special needs.